RPGroup-PBoC/mwc_growth/code/processing/growth_curves_microscopy/20181029_r1_37C_acetate_O2_growth/README.md

 reason: experiment not yet completed
 ---

-# 2018-11-07 37C Acetate O2 Microscopy Growth Measurement
+# 2018-10-29 37C Glucose O2 Microscopy Growth Measurement

 ## Purpose
 This experiment aims to measure the growth rate of the *E. coli* strains of interest in acetate at 37°C.